rsususco/zoopaz-radio/scripts/README.md

 The Scripts
 ===========
+These are scripts used to assist with thumbnails.

+Each script is a command line script.

 * `findMissingAlbumArt.php`
 * `makeSmallCover.php`
 * `getAlbumArt.php`
 * `getMontage.php`

-These are scripts used to assist with thumbnails.
+* `buildSearchIndex.php`

 `findMissingAlbumArt.php`